- About Bulbs

 A thin layer (1-2") of mulch (compost or a commercial type of mulch) has a positive effect on your dahlias by retaining moisture, maintaining a more even soil temperature, providing organic matter for an optimal soil structure and reducing weed growth.
 It also prevents soil from splashing onto the flowers and foliage.

-How to fertilize dahlias
+How to Fertilize Dahlias

 A surface application of Breck's® Food for Bulbs and Perennials at planting time is recommended.
 In poor soils, plants may benefit from a second application in early to midsummer.
 If natural rainfall is less than 1" per week, additional watering is recommended.

-How to pinch dahlias
+How to Pinch Dahlias

 Though dahlias will grow just fine on their own, pinching will give you a stronger, bushier plant with more flowers.
 The best time to pinch a dahlia is when it's between 12-16" tall and has at least four sets of leaves on the center stalk.
 Locate the upper-most sprout on the main stem and remove it with your fingers or a pair of scissors.
 Take care not to damage the stem or nearby leaves.